Ogham: Legendary accounts

-Alphabet: the Beith-Luis-Nin
+Alphabet: the Beith-luis-nin

-Strictly speaking, the word ogham refers only to the form of letters or script, while the letters themselves are known collectively as the Beith-luis-nin after the letter names of the first letters (in the same manner as the modern word "alphabet" derives from the Greek letters alpha and beta).
-The order of the letters is BLFSN, leading the scholar Macalister to propose that the letter order was originally BLNFS.
-This was to fit into his own theories which linked the Beith-luis-nin to a form of the Greek alphabet current in Northern Italy in the 6th and 5th centuries BC.
-However, there is no evidence for Macalister's theories, and they have since been discounted by later scholars.
+Strictly speaking, the word ogham means letters, while the alphabet is called beith-luis-nin after the letter names of the first letters (in the same way that the modern word "alphabet" derives from the Greek letters alpha and beta).
+The order of the first five letters, BLFSN, led the scholar Macalister to propose that a link between a form of the Greek alphabet used in Northern Italy in the 6th and 5th centuries BC.
+However, there is no evidence for Macalister's theory, and it has been discounted by later scholars.
 There are in fact other explanations for the name Beith-luis-nin.
-One explanation is that the word nin, which literally means 'a forked branch,' was also regularly used to mean a written letter in general.
-Beith-luis-nin could therefore mean simply 'Beith-luis letters'.
-The other explanation is that Beith-luis-nin is a convenient contraction of the first five letters: Beith-LVS-nin.
+One explanation is that the word nin, which means forked branch, was used to mean letters in general.
+Beith-luis-nin could therefore mean simply beith-luis letters.
+Another suggestion is that beith-luis-nin is a contraction of the first five letters, ie, beith-LVS-nin.

-The ogham alphabet originally consisted of twenty distinct characters (feda), arranged in four series aicmí (plural of aicme "family"; compare aett).
-Each aicme was named after its first character (Aicme Beithe, Aicme hÚatha, Aicme Muine, Aicme Ailme, "the B Group", "the H Group", "the M Group", "the A Group").
-Five additional letters were later introduced (mainly in the manuscript tradition), the so-called forfeda.

-The Ogam Tract also gives a variety of some hundred variant or secret modes of writing ogham (92 in the Book of Ballymote), for example, the "shield ogham" (ogam airenach, nr.
-73).
-Even the Younger Futhark is introduced as a kind of "Viking ogham" (nrs.
-91, 92).

-The four primary aicmí are, with their transcriptions in manuscript tradition and their names according to manuscript tradition in normalised Old Irish, followed by their Primitive Irish sound values, and their presumed original name in Primitive Irish in cases where the name's etymology is known: